-I have, then, this morning to point out to you all, as simply and clearly as I can, how that good comes unto us, even that good that delivers us from all evil; that good that blots out all evil; that good that will go working on until it has wiped away all tears from off all faces of those interested therein until there shall be no more death, no more sorrow, and no more pain; until you come into that wondrous state set forth as being led by the Lamb of God to fountains of living waters, and God's presence so enjoyed as to produce fulness of joy and pleasures for evermore.
+I have, then, this morning to point out to you all, as simply and as clearly as I can, how that good cometh unto us, even that good that over cometh all evil; that good that blotteth out all evil; that good that delivereth us from all evil; that good that will go working on until it has wiped away all tears from off all faces of those interested therein; until there shall be no more death, no more sorrow, and no more pain; until you come into that wondrous state set forth as being led by the Lamb of God to fountains of living waters, and God's presence so enjoyed as to produce fulness of joy and pleasures for evermore.

-I must, for the sake of condensation, notice our subject this morning in a threefold form, taking what I have to say from the verses that succeed our text.
+I must, for the sake of condensation, notice our subject this morning in a threefold form taking what I have to say from the verses that succeed our text.
 I shall take only a sample of what is said in the after-verses to our text.
 The first will be that of gospel freedom; this is one part of the good that is to come in and by this acquaintance with God, and this peace with him.
 The second is that of plenty of all good things; and the third is that of final fellowship with the blessed God.
 These are three out of the many things that are suggested in the succeeding verses.